-

 - Licensed cannabis businesses must operate from owned or leased premises with adequate odor control, storage conditions, and sanitation.
 Lease agreements must typically be at least three years or have written consent from owners.

-- Growers and sellers must comply with Good Agriculture and Collection Practices (GACP) certification regulated by the Department of Thai Traditional and Alternative Medicine.
+- Growers and sellers must comply with Good Agriculture and Collection Practices (GACP) certification regulated by the Department of Thai Traditional and Alternative Medicine (DTAM).

 - Cannabis dispensaries must maintain meticulous record-keeping, report to authorities monthly, and ensure cannabis products come from GACP-certified farms.